 Avenue of Stars – You’ll find this on Kowloon just along from the ferry port around the outside of the New World Centre.
 You may not know all the names on the Hollywood-style stars, but this walkway provides the best sea level view of Hong Kong Island.
 Take a stroll day or night – it always has a nice atmosphere.
 You’ll find photographers ready to snap you in front of the skyline if you want a decent photo too.

 Lantau Island – This island is home to the world’s tallest seated outdoor bronze Buddha.
 It’s also a place of peace and tranquillity compared to Hong Kong Island and Kowloon.
 We spent almost a full day here and it’s one of the things we’re really glad we did.
 The Po Lin monastery at the foot of the steps up to the Buddha welcomes all – they were even offering free food samples when we were there.
-You then climb 260 steps to the most amazing sight.
 The Buddha is absolutely huge and the view is fantastic.
 You can take the MTR to get to Lantau Island but we went by high speed boat from the Central Ferry pier which was great fun.
 We then took a bus to the Buddha.
 Alternatively, consider joining the Organised Day Trip.
-Don’t go on a Sunday as there are surcharges on public transport.
-More info, directions, pics, links & map…

 Disneyland – This was being built last time we were in Hong Kong.
 It’s on Lantau Island and is based on the Disney “Magic Kingdom” park.
-If you’ve been, perhaps you can say how it compares to the other Disney parks around the world?
 If you want to take the stress out getting to Disneyland Hong Kong, then check out prices for a Round-trip Transfer from Hong Kong Island.

 OUR TOP TIP IN HONG KONG